janymuong/alx-low_level_programming/0x09-static_libraries/README.md

 ## C - Static Libraries
 ---
 C - syntax for ```static libraries```, implimentation, and use cases.

-This directory hosts two relevant files: a manually created static lib, ```libmy.a```, and script ```create_static_lib.sh``` file that creates a static library, 'not manually'.
+This directory hosts two relevant files: a manually created static lib, ```libmy.a```, and a script file, ```create_static_lib.sh``` that creates a static library, 'not manually'.
-The created created library can be tested/used with a sample main program:
+The created library can be tested/used with a sample program:
 ```cat main.c```:
 ```bash
 #include "main.h"